Zwoleń: Culture

-Every year in late June, the "Name day of Pan Jan" ("Imieniny Pana Jana") Festival takes place there, in memory of Jan Kochanowski.
-The poet himself is buried at the local Catholic church of the Holy Cross.
+Every year in late June, the Pan Jan Name Day (Imieniny Pana Jana) Festival takes place there, in memory of Jan Kochanowski.
+The poet himself is buried at the local Holy Cross Catholic Church.

 Cuisine

 Zwoleń County is one of the main areas of strawberry cultivation in Poland, which is one of the main strawberry producers in Europe.
 Zwoleń strawberries and konfitura truskawkowa (a type of traditional Polish strawberry jam) are officially protected traditional foods of Zwoleń, as designated by the Ministry of Agriculture and Rural Development of Poland.

 Sports

 The town has a sports club Zwolenianka and other sports associations.